Bulldogs, Vanderbilt and Charlotte visit McCamish Pavilion during early-season schedule

 Despite a difficult initial campaign at Georgia Tech in terms of wins and losses, Gregory has gone about laying the foundation for similar success in the Yellow Jackets' program.
 Gregory's first season saw Tech score victories over a pair of NCAA Tournament teams in VCU and NC State, both away from home, and defeat Georgia in Athens for the program's first victory there in 35 years.

-He and his staff made a big splash on the recruiting trail in their first year on the job, signing four highly-regarded high school players from the Atlanta area to form a class ranked as high as 14th nationally.
-He has added three more highly regarded players for the 2013-14 season.
+Gregory and his staff made a big splash on the recruiting trail in their first year on the job, signing four highly-regarded high school players from the Atlanta area to form a class ranked as high as 14th nationally.
+Tech added three more highly regarded players for the 2013-14 season and two more in the 2014 class.

-All six of the seniors in the Tech program since Gregory arrived have graduated, or are scheduled to, but the end of the summer following their senior seasons - Maurice Miller and Lance Storrs in 2011, Derek Craig and Nick Foreman in 2012, and Pierre Jordan (graduate degree) and Mfon Udofia in 2013.
+All nine of the four-year seniors in the Tech program since Gregory arrived have graduated, or are scheduled to, by the end of the summer following their senior seasons - Maurice Miller and Lance Storrs in 2011; Derek Craig and Nick Foreman in 2012; Pierre Jordan (graduate degree) and Mfon Udofia in 2013; Kammeon Holsey, Daniel Miller and Kammeon Holsey in 2014.
+Golden, a transfer from Tennessee who played his final season with the Yellow Jackets, is also scheduled to graduate in the summer of 2014.

 Prior to becoming the head coach at Dayton, Gregory spent the second of two highly-successful stints at Michigan State, where he was an assistant coach for two years before being promoted to associate head coach under Izzo for the 2001-02 and 2002-03 seasons.
 During those four years, the Spartans won one NCAA championship (2000), made three Elite Eight appearances, two Final Fours and claimed two Big Ten Conference championships.
 MSU also saw four of its players selected in the first round of the NBA draft and the Spartans signed six McDonald's All-Americans during that four-year run.